cpriebe/draft-priebe-ppm-dap-reportauth/draft-priebe-ppm-dap-reportauth.md

 ### Malicious Aggregator

-A malicious Aggregator, e.g. Leader, could decide not to authenticate by validating the RateLimitedReport token in upload reports.
+A malicious Aggregator, e.g. Leader, could decide not to authenticate by validating the ReportAuth token in upload reports.
 However, the corresponding upload shares of the other Aggregators sent by a malicious colluding client would fail validation.
 A malicious Leader could decide to inject additional reports but Helper shares would fail validation without valid rate-limited tokens.

-### Collusion between Attester and Issuer

-In this proposal, the Aggregator host names are not secret and therefore it is not vital to prevent the Issuer from revealing Origins to the Attester.
-The risk is as high as with a malicious Attester or a malicious Issuer alone, allowing for either to bypass rate-limting and issue an unlimited number of tokens to the same client.

 ### Collusion between Attester and Leader